zlepper/youtubewatcher/README.md

 This will allow you to keep the application running in the background.

 You can install it by simply running `npm install pm2 -g`.
-You might need to run this command as root.
+Has to be run as root.

 # Installing
 To install the program just clone it of git